vitorlatorraca/NikeWebsiteVitor/README.md

 Navigate to the project directory:

 cd apple-website-clone

-Install dependencies using npm or yarn:

-npm install

-or
-yarn install

-Start the development server:

-npm start

-or
-yarn start

-Open your browser and visit http://localhost:3000 to view the Apple Website Clone.

 Contributing Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: